Goldilockteam/neon-js/README.md

 ## Deps init for source build (tmp workaround for building on Hyper-V/Docker)

-Run twice or more times - seems like FS sync issues*:

-`npm install --unsafe-perm --rollback=false`
+1. `npm install --unsafe-perm --rollback=false`
+2. when the above fails*, do `cd node_modules/zopfli-webpack-plugin/node_modules/node-zopfli` and `npm run install`
+3. repeat step 1.
+4. `npm run build:dev`

 In case of `Error: -116` where the locked file is impossible to delete, reboot and rm/clone again.

-*(add sync/sleep into zopfli build TBD)
+*seems like FS sync issues (add sync/sleep into zopfli build TBD)

 <p align="center">
   <img